 The DeWitt Wallace Center offers over 20 undergraduate and graduate courses designed to give students a thorough understanding of the role of the news media in the policymaking process, through an applied, interdisciplinary approach that focuses on topics relevant to the challenges of our time.
-Through instruction and internships, students learn about the principles and the practice of journalism, while mastering the broader background of studies in public policy, politics, economics, history and other liberal arts.
+Through instruction and internships, students learn about the principles and the practice of journalism, while mastering the broader background of studies in public policy, politics, economics, history and other liberal arts subjects.
 With support from Duke’s Trinity College of Arts & Sciences, the Center hosts an undergraduate certificate program for students who want to deepen their understanding of media policy and practice, and those aspiring to become future journalists or private and public sector leaders who will interact with the media.

 The Policy Journalism and Media Studies Certificate program for undergraduates supplements work in a major area of study and requires 6 courses and an internship in a media-related area.